youwen5/web/routes/+now.typ

 = Future

 - I'm still thinking of starting a project called "How #smallcaps[posix] can you get in 31 days?" where I try to write as much of a #smallcaps[posix] compliant operating system as possible, from scratch, with a 1 month time limit.
 Probably using Rust or Zig.
 I'm not sure how much time I'll have for this during the summer, though.

-= Prose

-Some stuff I've been reading lately.

-== Nonfiction

-- #link("https://link.springer.com/book/10.1007/978-1-4612-0615-6")[Lectures on the Hyperreals] --- an introduction to nonstandard analysis
-- #link("https://cdn.mises.org/Progress%20and%20Poverty_3.pdf")[Progress and Poverty] --- Henry George's classic

-== Fiction

-- #link("https://archive.org/details/there-is-no-antimemetics-division/page/n9/mode/2up")[There is No Antimemetics Division] (also available as a #link("https://scp-wiki.wikidot.com/antimemetics-division-hub")[tale on the SCP wiki])
-- #link("https://www.teamten.com/lawrence/writings/coding-machines/")[Coding Machines] --- a story based on the #link("https://wiki.c2.com/?TheKenThompsonHack")[Ken Thompson Hack]